-Every person in the State of California who has in his possession any hides or any skins of deer, elk, antelope, or mountain sheep, killed between the fifteenth day of December and the first day of July, is guilty of a misdemeanor.

-remaie door, Every person who shall at any time, in the State of Cali-antelope, etc. fornia, hunt, pursue, take, kill, or destroy any female antelope, elk, mountain sheep, female deer, or doe, shall be guilty of a
+626. Every person who, in the State of California, between the first day of March and the tenth day of September, in each year, hunts, pursues, takes, kills, or destroys quail, partridges, or grouse, or rail, is guilty of a misdemeanor.
+Every person who, in any of the counties of this State, at any time, takes, gathers, or destroys the eggs of any quail, partridge, or grouse, is guilty of a misdemeanor.
+Every person who, in this State, between the first day of January and the first day of June in each year, hunts, pursues, takes, kills, or destroys doves, is guilty of a misdemeanor.
+Every person who, between the fifteenth day of December in each year and the first day of July any male antelope, deer, or buck, is guilty of a misdemeanor.
+Every person in the State of California who has in his possession any hides or any skins of deer, elk, antelope, or mountain sheep, killed between the fifteenth day of Decemin the following year, hunts, pursues, takes, kills, or destroys ber and the first day of July, is guilty of a misdemeanor. remaie door, Every person who shall at any time, in the State of Cali-antelope, etc. fornia, hunt, pursue, take, kill, or destroy any female antelope, elk, mountain sheep, female deer, or doe, shall be guilty of a